COVID-19 (April 7)

 Service to our members is of paramount importance.
 ODHA has been providing ongoing email broadcasts on the coronavirus situation and through this dedicated COVID-19 page on the ODHA website.
 The frequency of page updates is determined by changes in the progress of the pandemic.
 Resources will be added as information is provided to the ODHA office.

-ODHA will continue to keep members updated through email broadcasts (which will also be posted) and current information posted to the ODHA website.
+ODHA will continue to keep members updated through e-mail broadcasts (which will also be posted) and current information added to the ODHA website.
 In August, ODHA will move to bi-weekly COVID-19 updates.
 At a time when many will take advantage of the uncertainty, ODHA will continue to provide evidence-informed and balanced advice and information.